CasmanKaido/ChainTrees/CONTRIBUTING.md

 ### Reporting Bugs

 1. Check if the bug has already been reported in Issues
-2. If not, create a new issue with:
+2. If not, create a new issue using the **Bug Report** template.
+3. Provide the following information:
    - Clear title and description
    - Steps to reproduce
    - Expected vs actual behavior